yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 #### Organization administrators can publish APIs

 By default, Organization administrators require the approval of an API administrator to publish and unpublish APIs that were created in their organization without approval from an API Administrator.
 By setting the `api.manager.orgadmin.selfservice.enabled` system property to `true`, the OrgAdmin will no longer require approval, and will be able to directly publish and unpublish APIs.

+### Technical preview capability: YAML configuration store

+This work is an initiative born from collaborative customer hackathons to make the API Gateway configuration more CI/CD/DevOps and developer-friendly.​ It involved transforming the federated configuration into YAML fragments, which can be managed using standard DevOps tools, moving away from a propriety TeamDev approach to encourage the use of standard tools, source control, and DevOps tools that could be used to facilitate and encourage a better experience for collaboration.​

+This initiative focuses on addressing:​

+* Fine-grained configuration for an improved collaborative development experience​.
+* Source code which is developer-friendly​.
+* Designed for improved DevOps capability.

+{{% alert title="Note" %}}
+The YAML configuration capability is released as a technical preview version which is still undergoing final testing before its official release.
+The feature, its software and all related content are provided on an “as is” and “as available” basis.
+Axway does not give any warranties, whether express or implied, as to the suitability or usability of the feature, its software or any of its content.
+{{% /alert%}}

+The XML configuration store is still supported and is enabled as the primary configuration format.
+See [YAML configuration Reference](/docs/apim_yamles/apim_yamles_references/) for known limitations.

+We strongly encourage our customers to take a look and explore the possibilities of the new configuration format, and provide feedback to us on this experience.
+To learn more, see [Axway API Management: DevOps friendly configuration capability](https://community.axway.com/s/article/Axway-API-Management-Upcoming-DevOps-friendly-capability).

+To follow-up on what's to come based on this capability, see [API Management Roadmap](https://community.axway.com/s/api-management).

 ## Important changes